 Some people think shisha smoking is safer than cigarette smoking, but that isn’t the case.
 People smoke shisha for much longer periods of time than they smoke a cigarette, and in one shisha session you can be exposed to very high levels of toxic chemicals.
 There is also the added risk of picking up diseases such as herpes, hepatitis C or tuberculosis from sharing waterpipes.

 Mental health risks

 Smoking increases anxiety and tension.
 Smokers are also more likely than non-smokers to develop depression over time.

 Other effects from smoking:

-Smoking tobacco has lots of immediate effects, such as making your clothes and hair smell, to costing you lots of money.
+Smoking tobacco has lots of immediate effects, such as making your breath, hair and clothes smell.

 Can you get addicted?

 Yes.
 Tobacco contains nicotine, a highly addictive drug.
 Smoking any drug gets it to the brain very quickly.
 It takes just 8 to 10 seconds for the nicotine to reach the brain after tobacco smoke is inhaled.
 Smokers can get hooked very quickly and it can take years and a huge effort to kick the habit.
 Many people people who smoke wish they hadn't started in the first place.

 For advice on stopping smoking, visit the [[NHS Smoke free website] (https://www.nhs.uk/smokefree) () or call the NHS Smokefree helpline on 0300 123 1044.